Cyprus in the Middle Ages: John II and James

-James

 James won victories over the major forts, including Genoese Famagusta, and was solidly placed on the throne in 1464.
-Charlotte had unsuccessfully tried to secure aid from outside, including from the pope.
-According to legend, James fell in love with his wife Caterina Cornaro while walking with her uncle who purposely dropped an image of her.
-The two were wed by proxy, and Caterina was adopted by the Venetian state, securing the passage of the island to the signory.
+Charlotte had unsuccessfully tried to secure aid from outside, including from the Pope.
+According to legend, James fell in love with his wife Catherine Cornaro while walking with her uncle who purposely dropped an image of her.
+The two were wed by proxy, and Catherine was adopted by the Venetian state, securing the passage of Cyprus to the signory.
 James died in 1473, and his short-lived son the next year, and the Venetians were eyed with suspicion.
-In 1473, the Catalans on the island formed a revolt supporting Ferdinand II of Aragon, that was put down by the Venetians.
+In 1473, the Catalans on the island started a revolt supporting Ferdinand II of Aragon, that was put down by the Venetians.
 In 1479, the party of Queen Charlotte plotted to assassinate the queen, but it was betrayed and quashed.
-Due also to the looming threat of the Ottoman Turks, Venice used the Queen's brother to convince her to abdicate the throne in 1489, ushering in the Venetian period.
+Due also to the looming threat of the Ottoman Turks, Venice used the Queen's brother to convince her to abdicate in 1489, ushering in the Venetian period.